AlbanyWelch/AlbanyWelch/README.md

 - Undergraduate Computer Science Student in Oxford
 - Interested in Science, more so Physics, Musical Theory and Game Development
 - Very experienced in Python and Java
-- Previous experience in Arduino
+- Previous experience with Arduino, C, C++
-- Learning C, C++ and Rust
+- Currently learning Rust
 - LinkedIn: [To be added]